Brunel Microscopes Ltd

 If you need further assistance then please call us on 01249 462655

-Compact Cameras - the vast majority of compact cameras are not suitable for attaching to a microscope.
+The vast majority of compact cameras are not suitable for attaching to a microscope.
 A small number of models will have a screw thread on the end of the lens which means they could be attached using step rings to a camera adapter, but most of these will have a zoom mechanism that will not optically merge with the optics of a microscope.
 There are so many of these on the market with new models arriving almost daily that it is not practical to offer the very short list of those that may be suitable.
-If you have a compact camera and do not wish to buy something more suitable then using your mobile phone with our phonelink is probably the better option.
+If you have a compact camera and do not wish to buy something more suitable then using your mobile phone with our Phonelink is probably the better option.